douganson/pelion-bridge-container-installer/README.md

    aws - instantiate a bridge for AWS IoT

-   google - instantiate a bridge for Google Cloud
+   google - instantiate a bridge for Google CloudIoT

-   generic-mqtt - instantiate a bridge for a generic MQTT broker such as Mosquitto
+   mqtt - instantiate a bridge for a generic MQTT broker such as Mosquitto

-   generic-mqtt-getstarted - Like "generic-mqtt" but also has embedded Mosquitto and NodeRED built in by default
+   mqtt-getstarted - Like "mqtt" but also has embedded Mosquitto and NodeRED built in by default

-Additional Options:

-   {Pelion API Token} - if a Pelion API Token is supplied, it will be set in the configuration initially.
-Otherwise, go to https://<docker host IP address>:8234 and supply it there ("save" first, then "restart")

-   {use-long-polling} - provide this switch if the bridge is to be operated behind a NAT were TCP port 28520 is not passed through to the docker host running the bridge image.

-   {watson|iothub|aws} - if a cloud provider is specified, users can edit get_bridge.sh and enter their appropriately created cloud credentials near the top of the script.
-See script for details.

 Requirements: